makestuff/udfs/README.md

     * Put a 10uF tantalum capacitor between VCC and GND

 You need to write the `udfs_rom.bin` image to a suitable EPROM and install it in your BBC Micro.
 You then need to program the AT90USB162 in your Minimus board with the supplied firmware.
-Finally, with the cable installed in your BBC's user port and your PC's USB port, you should be able to mount a disc image:
+Finally, with the cable installed in your BBC's user port and your PC's USB port, you should be able to mount a disk image:

     sudo install/bin/server -v 03eb:3002 ../images/elite_a.ssd